Bălți International Airport

 Since its opening, the airport has served as a hub for Moldovan branch of Aeroflot, then for Air Moldova, and as the main base for Moldaeroservice.
-In the history of civil aviation of the Republic of Moldova, only the Chișinău International Airport and the Bălți International Airport operated regular Tupolev Tu-134 flights.
+In the history of civil aviation of the Republic of Moldova, only the Chișinău Eugen Doga International Airport and the Bălți International Airport operated regular Tupolev Tu-134 flights.

-The airport was certified and opened for passenger and cargo services, operating regular passenger flights from 1989 - the year the concrete runway was commissioned at the newly built Bălți-Leadoveni Airport - connecting Bălți with 14 cities of the former USSR with Antonov An-24, Tupolev Tu-134, Let L-410 Turbolet aircraft until 1993.
+The airport was certified and opened for passenger and cargo services, operating regular passenger flights from 1989 – the year the concrete runway was commissioned at the newly built Bălți-Leadoveni Airport – connecting Bălți with 14 cities of the former USSR with Antonov An-24, Tupolev Tu-134, Let L-410 Turbolet aircraft until 1993.
 In recent years, the airport is used primarily for domestic flights and occasional external flights.

 History

 Creation

 Before the opening of Bălți International Airport, the main airport in Bălți and the second largest airport in the MSSR was Bălți City Airport, which served regular domestic Soviet passenger and cargo flights, as well as domestic flights within Moldova.
-With the expansion of civil aviation in the former Soviet Union since the 1960s and the operation of jet aircraft such as the Tupolev Tu-134 in 1969 in Moldova, only Chişinău International Airport in the Republic of Moldova was able to serve regular passenger flights by jet aircraft.
-Although the number of domestic flights on the domestic Bălți - Chişinău route was seven times higher than on any other local route, and in Moldova, except for Chişinău Airport, intra-Soviet scheduled flights were operated only from Bălți City Airport, the limitations of Bălți City Airport became evident as its airport facilities were insufficient to meet the growing demand for jet air transportation: both runways of Bălți City Airport were too short, the surface type (soil/grass) was inappropriate inappropriate and the passenger terminal was not ready to cope with the increased number of passengers on scheduled jet flights.
+With the expansion of civil aviation in the former Soviet Union since the 1960s and the operation of jet aircraft such as the Tupolev Tu-134 in 1969 in Moldova, only Chișinău Eugen Doga International Airport in the Republic of Moldova was able to serve regular passenger flights by jet aircraft.
+Although the number of domestic flights on the domestic Bălți – Chişinău route was seven times higher than on any other local route, and in Moldova, except for Chişinău Airport, intra-Soviet scheduled flights were operated only from Bălți City Airport, the limitations of Bălți City Airport became evident as its airport facilities were insufficient to meet the growing demand for jet air transportation: both runways of Bălți City Airport were too short, the surface type (soil/grass) was inappropriate and the passenger terminal was not ready to cope with the increased number of passengers on scheduled jet flights.